Potatojelly/CarrotCollectGame/README.md

 ## Technology stack <a name="tech-stack"></a>
 The Carrot Collector game is built with the following technology stack:

-HTML5: Provides the structure of the game elements.
+HTML: Provides the structure of the game elements.
 CSS3: Used for styling and layout of the game interface.

-JavaScript (ES6): Adds interactivity to the game, including tracking user interactions, game logic, and more.
+JavaScript: Adds interactivity to the game, including tracking user interactions, game logic, and more.

 ## Reflection <a name="reflection"></a>